adammj/ecg-sleep-staging/README.md

 ## Using this with your own data

-I'm working to quickly fill this out with a simplified "interface" for using the code in the `Dataset` directory to process just a single raw file of your own data into the format that the rest of the code is expecting.
-I'll also create a slightly modified Python file for running the network on a single file to just score the data (a paired down version of `train.py`).
+While all of the code that was used for everything described in the paper is in the `Dataset` directory, the code was originally designed around processing thousands of files in parallel in specific steps (which I found easier to write in MATLAB at the time).

+To process your own data, you can take it through that same pipeline (either a file at a time or many files simultaneously).
+Or, you can instead just extract your own ECG and filter it (as described in the paper and in the `Data file description` section below).
+And then use the `train.py` function, with the `train_params.json` set to load the saved checkpoint with `resume_checkpoint` and telling the code to only evaluate setting `save_results_and_exit` to `true`.

+Eventually, I will rewrite the pipeline to accommodate the processing of individual files and convert all MATLAB code to Python.
+I also plan to make it easier to load the checkpoint onto a computer that doesn't have a GPU (it can be done currently but requires some minor tweaks).
+However, this isn't a priority for me right now.

+But, if you need any assistance, please feel free to contact me (contact details provided in the paper).
+I will be happy to help you use and modify the code to work on your own data, as well as replicate anything from the paper.

 ---

 ## Data file description

-Each file, representing a single night of sleep (or portion there of), that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables):
+Each file, representing a single night of sleep (or a portion thereof) that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables):

-All 6 variables are required for the loader to operate.
-However, only the first 4 are necessary to perform inference (just scoring, instead of training).
-For scoring-only, the remaining 2 variables could be provided as arrays of random numbers of the correct dimensions.
+All six variables are required for the loader to operate.
+However, only the first four are necessary to perform inference (just scoring instead of training).
+For scoring only, the remaining two variables could be provided as arrays of random numbers of the correct dimensions.

 - `epoch_count`:
 	- An integer count of the number of 30-sec epochs.